sebapersson/petab_sciml/docs/src/format.md

   - `[arrayId][location]`: The file path.
   - `[arrayId][format]`: The file format (e.g., HDF5).

 If a neural network is provided in another format than the YAML format, respective tool must provide the network during problem import.
-Note that regardless of neural-network format, for exchange purposes the neural network model **must** be available in a file (not in the main script).
+Note that regardless of neural-network format, for exchange purposes the neural network model **must** be available in a file (not in the main PEtab problem import script).